2twofort/2fort-hub/README.md

 # 2Fort Hub

 Welcome to 2Fort Hub!
 A fully static and easily deployable website on which you can build HTML games to access and play at any time.
-AI was heavily used in this project as I'm not a coder, but the idea is mine.
-So, haha.
+**AI was heavily used in this project as I'm not a coder**, but the idea is mine.
+So feel free to bully me or something, haha.

 ---